VonHeikemen/learn-nvim/content/101/lua-intro.md

 In programming a lot of it is figuring out what part of the code you can change and what things should always be the same.

-I recommend that after you learn the correct method to do something, find out what happens when you do it wrong.
+I recommend that after you learn the correct method to do something find out what happens when you do it wrong.
 Introduce an error and then fix it.
 This way you'll be able to fix common errors in a short amount of time.

 ## Executing lua code